googlegenomics/readthedocs/docs/source/use_cases/annotate_variants/google_genomics_annotation.rst

 .. contents::

-**Disclaimer:** This program is currently intended to be a *sample*, and provides only a small subset of functionality found in most variant annotation programs.
-[Pull requests](https://github.com/googlegenomics/dataflow-java) are welcome!

 Variant annotation is a mechanism for finding and filtering interesting variants in a given variant set.

 An annotated variant set might be used to identify variants which affect a gene of interest, or to highlight potential rare variants in an individual.